 5. Say no to synchronous functions

 Synchronous functions block any other codes from executing until they have finished execution.
-To make sure no synchronous function is a part of the code, turn on –trace-sync-io flag and it will display a warning upon encountering a synchronous API.
+To make sure no synchronous function is a part of the code, turn on -trace-sync-io flag and it will display a warning upon encountering asynchronous API.

 6. Handle Errors

-promises provide a .catch() handler that will circulate all errors to be dealt with, neatly.
+For instance, promises provide a .catch() handler that will circulate all errors to be dealt with, neatly.

 7. Confirm your app automatically restarts

+Even after following the premium error handling practices in development, some kind of dependency error may bring your app down.
 Use a process manager to ensure the app recuperates elegantly from a runtime error or when the server you’re running it on goes down.

 9. Cluster your app to improve reliability and performance

-Because you want one process for each processing core so you can reallocate the capacity across all the processing cores, to scalable web applications handling HTTP needs and presentation, one worker fails, the others are there to acknowledge requests.
+Because you want one process for each processing core so you can reallocate the capacity across all the CPU cores, to scalable web applications handling HTTP needs and presentation, one worker fails, the others are there to acknowledge requests.

 Use cluster for flexibility, for the future, even when it is a single process on a tiny piece of hardware.